Bobobalink/Swerve-Simulator/README.md

 Code locations:
 ---------------
 - in `src/main/java` you will find Java interfaces that `interfaces.RobotController` will interact with.
 All controllers implement `interfaces.RobotController` and are passed instances of `interfaces.JoysticksInterface` and `interfaces.RobotInterface` which are used to control the robot.
 - `src/main/kotlin` contains the code for the robot simulation.
-Students are not expected to look at any of this code and it is a bit messy right now.
+Students are not expected to look at any of this code.
 - `static/` contains all of the frontend code for displaying the robot on the web page.
 Also not necessary/expected to look at this code

 ------------------------------------------------------------------------------------------------------------------------